Male Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 - Radiation therapy combined with chemotherapy.

-Metastatic Breast Cancer in Men
+Treatment of Metastatic Male Breast Cancer

 Treatment options for metastatic breast cancer (cancer that has spread to distant parts of the body) may include the following: